-AirTurn PED Bluetooth
+AirTurn BT-200 Bluetooth

-This is a very modern, extremely light-weight pedal with no moving parts.
-Pages are turned by applying pressure to one of the raised "pedals".
-This makes it totally silent but there is no mechanical feedback.
+This is a very modern, extremely light-weight pedal similar in style to a guitar effects pedal.
+Pages are turned by applying pressure to one of the raised switches.
 It can be programmed to a variety of modes to suit the application it is used with.
 Pairing and setting the mode can be a little tricky using the one button control but once setup it is very reliable.

-It requires the newer ultra-low power, Bluetooth 4.0 sometimes called Bluetooth Smart on the device it is paired with.
-This gives it hundreds of hours of use from a replaceable coin cell battery (non-rechargeable).
-A spare battery is stored inside the pedal for emergencies.
+It uses the newer ultra-low power, Bluetooth 4.0 sometimes called Bluetooth Smart on the device it is paired with.
+This gives it hundreds of hours of use from the rechargeable battery